wolf81/challenge/applications/power_your_train.md

 CV highlights:

 - Alexis Vos: Product Manager - heavy understanding of consumer apps for energy services (led the delivery of the British Gas app, and OVO Energy subsidiary Kantan).
+LinkedIn: www.linkedin.com/in/alexis-vos/
-- Gerhard Schreurs: Backend engineer (.NET, C#).
+- Gerhard Schreurs: Backend / Androd developer (.NET, C#, Xmarin).
 Worked for Lucrasoft, iCheck.
-Build the biggest electronic music sharing platform of The Netherlands in 2002 (www.exploitation.nl)
+Build the biggest electronic music sharing platform of The Netherlands in 2002 (www.exploitation.nl).
+Linkedin: www.linkedin.com/in/gerhard-schreurs-2809a21b/
 - Wolfgang Schreurs: iOS engineer (Swift, Objective-C, C#).
 Worked for ING, Ahold, Backbase.
+LinkedIn:www.linkedin.com/in/wolfgangschreurs/

 ## Development Roadmap
 Depending on the exact requirements and resources available from the integration partners, we expect to be able to deliver this in a 8-12 week timeframe.